verus-lang/verus/source/docs/guide/src/logatom-spec.md

     open spec fn args(self, px: PX) -> bool { self.px == px }
 }
 ```

+It is currently not possible to use a custom or pre-existing predicate type to define a logically atomic function.
+This also means it is not useful to implement the `UpdatePredicate` trait by hand.

 We store the function arguments in the predicate type to allow the atomic pre- and postcondition to depend on them.